 This traditional homemade mulled wine recipe is incredibly easy to make and always SO cozy and delicious.

 Also known as glühwein, vino caliente, glögg, vin brulé, bisschopswijn, vin chaud, candola, vinho quente…or literally a hundred other names, depending on where in the world life may find you.
-Needless to say, it seems like just about everyone in the world loves some hot wine.
+It seems like just about everyone in the world loves some hot wine.
 And clearly, I can vouch that you all do too!

-I actually first shared this recipe five years ago this month, after returning home from a chilly trip to Spain and England in 2012, where my friends I loved warming up mugs of hot wine each evening in the pubs.
+We first shared this recipe five years ago after returning home from a chilly trip to Europe where my friends I loved warming up mugs of hot wine each evening in the pubs.
 Since then, literally hundreds of thousands of you have pulled up this recipe to simmer warm batches for yourself.
 (Amazing!)
-And I ironically now find myself living back in the continent where I first fell in love with the drink, where we have been served warm mugs of mulled wine at nearly every holiday gathering and Christmas market and food festival we attend.
+I now find myself living back in the continent where I first fell in love with the drink, where we have been served warm mugs of mulled wine at nearly every holiday gathering and Christmas market and food festival we attend.
 In our first holiday season away from home, this festive drink has felt more comforting and nostalgic and delicious as ever.

 So grab a bottle of wine and let’s get to mulling!